There has been a steady decline in church attendance spanning the last two decades.

 Digital options include mobile app giving, text giving and online giving pages.
 Have a direct link to donate on your website.

 Another great way to do this is to have a giving kiosk at the church, and we're not talking about the type of kiosk you see in the middle of the mall.
-The giving kiosks from Vanco comes with an iPad Air that already contains your church's branding, so all you have to do is connect to WiFi, and you're ready to start accepting donations.
+The giving kiosks from Vanco comes with an iPad Air that contains your church's branding.
+All all you have to do is connect to WiFi, and you're ready to start accepting donations.

-If you have questions, don't be afraid to reach out and ask for a demo.
+If you have questions, don't hesitate to reach out and ask for a demo.

 13. Sponsor Something Local